nuomibinggao/nuomibinggao-s-Page/README.md

 ## License
 This project is open source under the [MIT License](./LICENSE).
 You are free to use, modify, and share the code with attribution.

+---

+## Credits
+This project uses the [TUF Forums API](https://api.tuforums.com/docs) service, clicking on this text takes you to the docs of the API.